fabferri/az-pattern/nat-iptables/nat-iptables-2/Readme.md

 The Azure load balancer supports the following distribution modes for routing connections to instances in the backed pool:
 * session persistence: None,                    REST API: **"loadDistribution":"Default"**
-* session persistence: Client IP,               REST API: **"loadDistribution":SourceIP**
+* session persistence: Client IP,               REST API: **"loadDistribution":"SourceIP"**
-* session persistence: Client IP and protocol,  REST API: **"loadDistribution":SourceIPProtocol**
+* session persistence: Client IP and protocol,  REST API: **"loadDistribution":"SourceIPProtocol"**
 <br>

-In our setup, the ARM template the load balancer distribution mode is set to: **"loadDistribution":SourceIP**
+In our setup, the ARM template the load balancer distribution mode is set to: **"loadDistribution":"SourceIP"**

 ## <a name="IP forwarding"></a>1.
 IP forwarding in NVAs
 The IP forwarding in **nva1** and **nva2** is configured by adding the line **net.ipv4.ip_forward=1** in the file **/etc/sysctl.conf**: